MostAwesomeDude/construct/docs/bitwise.rst

 Important notes
 ===============

-* BitStructs are non-nestable so writing something like ``BitStruct("foo", BitStruct("bar", Octet("spam")))`` will not work.
+* BitStructs are non-nestable so writing something like ``BitStruct(BitStruct(Octet))`` will not work.
 You can use regular Structs inside BitStructs.
 * BitStructs are embeddable.
 The ``Embedded`` wrapper can be used for that purpose.
 There is also the ``EmbeddedBitStruct``.

 * Byte aligned - The total size of the elements of a BitStruct must be a multiple of 8 (due to alignment issues).
-RestreamedBytesIO will raise an error of the amount of bits and bytes does not align properly.
+RestreamedBytesIO will raise an error if the amount of bits and bytes does not align properly.
 * Pointers and OnDemand - Do not place Pointers or OnDemands inside bitwise because it uses an internal stream, so external stream offsets will turn out wrong, have side-effects or raise exceptions.
 * Advanced classes like tunneling may not work in bitwise context.
 Only basic fields like integers were throughly tested.